we-build-it/auto-v2-contracts/auto-workflow-manager/examples/README.md

   - `#ip.requester`: Instance parameter for requester address
   - `#ip.key`: Instance parameter lookup
   - `#cp.key`: Custom parameter from execute_action

+## Security Features

+### Whitelisted Contracts
+Actions can specify a list of whitelisted contract addresses.
+When executing actions, the system validates that the resolved contract address is in the action's whitelist before allowing execution.
+This provides an additional security layer to prevent unauthorized contract interactions at the action level.

 ## Action Types